We provide alternative therapy for children (0-12years old) with behavioral and cognitive challenges.

 Child Clinical Practices/Practitioners:

 Early Years Psychology is a trilingual speaking practice--French, English and Spanish-- based in The Hague by Dr. Sara Dominguez who is from the Dominican Republic.
-Dr. Dominguez provides parental guidance and support to families with children between 0 and 4 years of age.
-She studied and worked in France for 13 years before moving to and starting her practice in The Hague.
+Dr. Dominguez provides parental guidance and attachment based therapy/support to families with children ages 0 and 4.
+She has studied and worked in France for 13 years before moving to and starting her practice in The Hague.
 For more information, please consult her page here: https://earlyyearspsychology.com.

 Are you a qualified multilingual therapist specialised in treating with children using music, movement, physiotherapy or yoga?
 Do you need a space to practice?
 Would you like to work alongside like minded clinicians?
 If you answered yes to any of these and would like to join us, then please send your CV to firstname.lastname@example.org We will reply within 3 business days via email or a phone call.
 Thank you!

 Register with us for future mental health related workshops and trainings.